pratikisc/ISCSalesOps/SFDC Case Bookings/Ref Join Tables/0000 Plan Rules/0000 Primary join CaseAttributes incl Sub Territories.md

       left join dim_recordtype as n ON a.recordtypeid = n.id
       -- !!!
 Greater China FP Date override for fiscal / payout date adjustment left join "commissions"."reference-sfdc-case-date-override-greater-china" as o ON a.casenumber = o.casenumber
-      left join casecountry as p ON a.casenumber = p.casenumber
+      left join "commissions"."reference-sfdc-case-details-override" AS q ON a.casenumber = q.casenumber

       where
       finance_sub_status__c = 'Booked'